kyma-project/community/docs/guidelines/content-guidelines/03-formatting.md

 Items                     | Examples
 ------------------------- | -----------------------------------------------------------------------------------------------
-Code examples             | Get the list of all Pods in a Namespace using the `kubectl get pods -n {NAMESPACE}` command.
+Code examples             | Get the list of all Pods in a namespace using the `kubectl get pods -n {NAMESPACE}` command.
 Values                    | Set the partial attribute to `true` to perform a partial replacement.
 Endpoints                 | Send a POST request to the `/{tenant}/categories/{categoryId}/media/{mediaId}/commit` endpoint.
 File names                | Open the `deployment.yaml` file.